New York City Estate Planning Attorney

 A priority visitation directive specifies who the drafter prefers to have priority visitation privileges, usually over family members.
 It tells a hospital administrator, floor supervisor, and any other hospital personnel that the possessor of the document shall not be denied access to the hospitalized drafter of the directive.

 This document ensures that a funeral director or funeral home administrator follows the instructions given to them by the person designated in the affidavit.

-Important Estate Planning Issues
+What Are Important Estate Planning Issues?

 Figuring out which family members get how much of one’s estate, which items go to which family members, and how to ensure your estate and its possessions are distributed accordingly has become increasingly complex due to the changing nature of modern family make-ups.
-At Chianese & Reilly Law, we can sit down with you and walk you through the estate planning process.
+At Chianese & Reilly Law, our New York lawyers can sit down with you and walk you through the estate planning process.
 Below are some of the areas where most estate planning complications and challenges arise and what you should consider to avoid common estate planning mistakes.